nathansmith11170/HoloTableGame/Readme.md

 - live scripting and debugging (for those so inclined)
 - Server Multiplayer model, similar to Avorion or Minecraft

-## Compiler Support
+## Compiler and Tool Support

+CMake 4.1.2 - unfortunately pinned because of experimental module std use

-GCC or Clang versions that support module std
+Clang versions that support module std (20 and 21)

-MSVC doesn't build RGFW 1.7 for some reason, so it's excluded
+MSVC doesn't build RGFW 1.7 for some reason, so it's excluded for now

+GCC doesn't build 'std' module properly from CMake 4.1.2 for some reason, so it's excluded for now

 ## Build Dependencies

 Windows build should be working.

 Wayland isn't working at the moment, but X11 should be.

+No way to test for MacOS - if wanted pls contribute

 These dependencies should be sourced and placed under third_party before building